korayalkan/fibonacci-recursive/README.md

-# fibonacci-recursive
+# Fibonacci Numbers

-Finding Fibonacci numbers, and the same program with recursive method.
+To practice algorithms and learning recursive functions..